Canadian National 6060: Excursion service

+storage for the next five years.

-That same year, to commemorate the Province of Alberta's 75th anniversary, No. 6060 was presented to the people of Alberta as a gift.
-After more than five years of retirement, it was restored a second time with the help of Harry Home, the Province of Alberta and volunteers from the Rocky Mountain Rail Society (RMRS).
-No. 6060 travelled under her own power to Vancouver, British Columbia, on May 2, 1986, to participate in the Steam Expo, part of the Expo 86 world's fair, alongside several other steam locomotives.
-After Expo 86 ended, No. 6060 and Canadian Pacific 2860 doubleheaded back to Alberta, though when they got there, No. 6060 developed a mechanical failure, forcing it to be taken off the excursion, while No. 2860 returned to Vancouver.
+In early May 1986, No. 6060 underwent a complete restoration to return it to operating condition with the help of Harry Home, the Province of Alberta and volunteers from the Rocky Mountain Rail Society (RMRS).
+No. 6060 travelled under its own power to Vancouver, British Columbia, on May 29, to participate in the Steam Expo, part of the Expo 86 world's fair, alongside several other steam locomotives.
+After Expo 86 ended, No. 6060 and Canadian Pacific 2860 double-headed back to Alberta, though when they got there, No. 6060 developed a mechanical failure, forcing it to be taken off the excursion, while No. 2860 returned to Vancouver.
+In September 1988, No. 6060 was originally scheduled to run for the "Great Canadian Steam Railway Excursion", but was replaced by Canadian Pacific 3716 in the process.

 In November 1991, the government of Alberta announced that it could no longer afford to maintain and operate No. 6060, due to the state of the economy of that time, and the government considered relocating the locomotive to a park for permanent display.
-The New York, Susquehanna and Western Railway (NYS&W) of New York State caught wind of this announcement, and they quickly made an offer to the province to purchase No. 6060 for use in their steam excursion program, but negotiations were subsequently dropped.
+The New York, Susquehanna and Western Railway (NYS&W) of New York State caught wind of this announcement, and they quickly offered to purchase No. 6060 for use in their steam excursion program, but negotiations were subsequently dropped.
 The RMRS was adamant for No. 6060 to continue operating while staying in Canada, and they quickly launched a campaign for the provincial government to reconsider the locomotive's future.

 Ownership by the Rocky Mountain Rail Society

 By February 1992, the Province of Alberta relinquished ownership of No. 6060 to the RMRS.
 No. 6060 was subsequently moved from a private siding in Calgary to the Alberta Railway Museum near Edmonton for storage and maintenance.

-In 1998, the locomotive was moved to Stettler to operate regularly for Alberta Prairie Steam Tours (APST).
-More than a decade later, it continued to carry thousands of excursion passengers every summer, until it was taken out of service in early 2011 due to boiler issues.
-In 2020, restoration work began by the Rocky Mountain Rail Society to return the locomotive to operating condition, and As of 2025, restoration work is still under way.
+In 1998, the locomotive was moved to Stettler to operate regularly for Alberta Prairie Steam Tours (APST), the engine would also be converted from bunker c oil to motor oil.
+It continued to carry thousands of excursion passengers every summer, until it was taken out of service in the summer of 2011 due to boiler issues.

+In 2020, restoration work officially began by the Rocky Mountain Rail Society to return the locomotive to operating condition, and As of 2026, restoration is still underway.